 Guests wishing to purchase tickets under the ASTC/ACM reciprocity benefit can email email@example.com for a promo code before purchasing tickets online.
 Guests will be asked to show membership card and proof of ID at check-in.

 Guests wishing to purchase tickets using Gift Tickets can email firstname.lastname@example.org for their promo code before purchasing tickets online.

 If you or anyone in your party is feeling ill on the day of your visit or is symptoms of COVID-19 exhibiting please call the Lab at 703-648-3130 in advance of your entry time to reschedule your visit.

-All guests age 5 and older are required to wear a mask while at the Lab, and we ask that guests bring their own masks when possible.
+All guests ages 2 and older are required to wear a mask while visiting the Lab, and we ask that guests bring their own masks when possible.
 We are adhering to CDC guidelines for K-12 Educational Facilities, which still require masks.
-We encourage guests 2 and older to wear a mask as well.
 The mask must cover both the mouth and nose. this video that covers how to properly wear a face covering.

 A surgical mask or a cloth mask is recommended by the CDC.
 Any mask that incorporates a valve that is designed to facilitate easy exhaling; mesh masks; or masks with openings, holes, visible gaps in the design or material, or vents are not sufficient face coverings because they allow droplets to be released from the mask.

 If a guest has a medical reason as to why they cannot wear a mask, please call 703-648-3130 to discuss accommodations.
 A face shield will be made available if necessary.